Kuebiko: Mythology

 Then the toad spoke, saying: "As for this, the Crumbling Prince will surely know it."
 Thereupon [the Deity Master-of-the-Great-Land] summoned and asked the Crumbling-Prince, who replied, saying: "This is the Little-Prince-the-Renowned-Deity, the august child of the Deity-Producing-Wondrous-Deity." ...
 So [the Deity here] called the Crumbling Prince, who revealed the Little-Prince-the-Renowned-Deity, is what is now [called] the scarecrow in the mountain fields.
 This Deity, though his legs do not walk, is a Deity who knows everything in the Empire.

-Many cultures have knowledge deity myths.
-Kuebiko is paralleled by two other Japanese kami of wisdom: Fukurokuju and Omoikane.

-Modern usages
+Modern worship

 In the present day, Kuebiko is worshipped as the god of agriculture or scholarship and wisdom.
 The Kuebiko Shrine (Kuebiko jinja 久延彦神社), which is a subordinate shrine (massha) of Ōmiwa Shrine in Sakurai, Nara, is dedicated to this deity.

-Kuebiko is a boss in the video game Shin Megami Tensei IV.
-Appearing in the Tokyo Metropolitan Government Office, he refuses to negotiate with humans, saying he has lived in Shinjuku long before humans arrived to 'rule' over it.

-Kuebiko is the name of a 2011 agricultural art exhibit, "Because he stands all day outdoors, he knows everything", held in Kimito, Finland.